This lake is located in the western portion of Lakeville, west of the intersection of I-35 and highway 50.

 Angling from shore on this lake is limited by heavy vegetation growth most of the year.
 There are three areas of public shoreline on Orchard Lake: the boat access site, the public beach on the west shore, and a small open space at the northeast corner of the lake.
 Anglers may fish at any of these sites.

-- Stock 468 hybrid muskie (2 per acre) in even numbered years.
+- Stock 468 Hybrid Muskie in even numbered years.

-Orchard is one of the better sites for hybrid muskie fishing.
-Sunfish are very abundant but smaller than averaged size, with a large population of hybrid sunfish present.
-Walleye abundance has increased, with a good population at present.
+Orchard is one of the better sites for Hybrid Muskie fishing in the metro.
+Sunfish are very abundant but smaller than averaged size, with a large population of Hybrid Sunfish present.
+Walleye abundance is low.